-We are constantly on a stage, and we all make presentations every single time we speak.
+You are constantly on a stage, and you make a presentation every single time you speak.
 Think about it.
 Each time you communicate, there is a definite purpose in mind no matter the size of you audience: your intent is to inform, persuade, or entertain.
 And each time you present, each time you speak, you want to show up and be mememorable.
-Why wait until you have a rare instance of having to make a formal presentation to sound and look confident?
+So why wait until you are in front of a big crowd to work on your confidence?
+Why wait until you have a microphone, getting ready to make a formal presentation, to sound and look confident?

-The decision we made was, going forward, if you are on the phone or in person, pretend you are making a presentation.
-That was the very simple everyday change we could make.
+The decision we made was, going forward, if you are on the phone, on a webinar, or in person, pretend you are making a presentation.
+That was the very simple everyday change you should make.
 Pretend the quality of what you say is being closely evaluated and that you will be given a rating afterwards for the effectiveness of your message.